-Here, the keyword freqmin refers to the minimum imaginary frequency (in absolute value and cm-1) considered for the selection of TSs.
+The keyword freqmin refers to the minimum imaginary frequency (in absolute value and cm-1) considered for the selection of TSs.
 This option can be used to avoid (or minimize) the selection of possible TSs of van der Waals complexes in which the imaginary frequency is associated with intermolecular degrees of freedom.

 Structure screening section.
-The tsscds2018 program collects a series of structures associated with transition states of the potential energy surface of the system.
+The tsscds procedure collects a series of structures associated with transition states of the potential energy surface of the system.
 Some of these structures might correspond to the same transition state.
 Furthermore, some of the structures may correspond to transition states of van der Waals complexes formed upon fragmentation of the reactant molecule.
-To avoid or minimize repeated structures and van der Waals complexes, the tsscds2018 package includes a screening tool, which is based on the values of the following features calculated for each structure: energy, SPRINT coordinates, degrees of each vertex and eigenvalues of the Laplacian matrix.
-Comparing these values for two structures, the mean absolute percentage error (MAPE) and the biggest absolute percentage error (BAPE) are obtained.
-The keywords avgerr and bigerr set the maximum values for MAPE and BAPE, respectively, which are used for screening.
-If both the MAPE and BAPE values calculated for two structures are below the avgerr and bigerr values, respectively, the structures are considered to represent the same transition state, and therefore only one of these structures is included in the TSs list.
+To avoid or minimize repeated structures and van der Waals complexes, the tsscds package includes a screening tool.
+Specifically, the following features of each structure are calculated: energy, SPRINT coordinates,3 degrees of each vertex and eigenvalues of the Laplacian matrix.^{1a} Comparing these values for two structures, the mean absolute percentage error (MAPE) and the biggest absolute percentage error (BAPE) are obtained.
+The keywords avgerr and bigerr set the maximum values for MAPE and BAPE, respectively.
+If both the MAPE and BAPE values calculated for two structures are below the avgerr and bigerr values, respectively, the structures are considered to represent the same transition state, and only one of these structures is considered into the TSs list.
 The values used in the FA example are: